HL7/smart-health-cards-and-links/input/pagecontent/links-examples.md

+_Note: Below are examples illustrating use of SMART Health Links in different contexts.
+Other uses are possible; this set of examples is not exhaustive._

 ### International Patient Summary (IPS)
 This SMART Health Link provides access to an IPS patient summary document created according to the [International Patient Summary Implementation Guide](https://hl7.org/fhir/uv/ips).
 It demonstrates the use of the U flag (no manifest required) because manifest links require a backend server.